 The launch is to take place three years after a similar launch in April 2009 drew widespread censure.

-The liftoff is slated for between April 12 and 16 from a west coast launch pad in North Phyongan province to test satellite technology, a spokesman for the Korean Committee for Space Technology said in a statement carried by state media.
+The liftoff is slated for between April 12 and 16 from a west coast launch pad in North Phyongan province, a spokesman for the Korean Committee for Space Technology said in a statement carried by state media.

 The plan comes as North Korea prepares to celebrate the April 15 centenary of the birth of its founder, Kim Il Sung.
 Kim's grandson, Kim Jong Un, has led the nation of 24 million since his father, Kim Jong Il, died in December.

 "The window for the launch is important in terms of the domestic politics of the North," said Daniel Pinkston, an expert on North Korea's weapons programs at the International Crisis Group.
 He said the launch serves to underline North Korea's military capabilities and reinforce Kim's fledgling rule.

 Kim Jong Il began grooming the son to take over as leader after suffering a stroke in 2008.
 Footage aired Friday on state-run TV showed Kim Jong Un observing the 2009 rocket launch.

 Such a launch aims to reinforce unity at home by provoking new tensions that will allow its leadership to portray the country as beset by hostile forces.
 A third nuclear test could be next, Pinkston said.